A Quarter of a Century of Neuromorphic Architectures on FPGAs -- an Overview

-Class 5 architectures support two Traits: fully parallel operation and asynchronous network update.
-Because the necessary data is stored off-chip, they can support large SNNs and can potentially achieve high operation speeds, due to fully parallel operation and updating the neuron states only if there are spikes.
-However, those system also bring higher complexity due to need to synchronize asynchronous PEs.
+FPP/AST architectures support two Traits: fully parallel operation and asynchronous network update.
+Because the necessary data is stored off-chip, they can support large SNNs and potentially achieve high operation speeds, due to fully parallel operation and updating neuron states only when spikes occur.
+However, those systems can also demand higher complexity due to the need to synchronize many parallel PEs as the simulation of the SNN progresses, which puts a high demand on on-chip logic resources, with alleviated requirement for the on-chip memory. \textbf{Landmark architectures for this class include a single system.} As we found only two examples of such systems in the surveyed group, this list is less representative than we would have hoped for, and we do agree that a more extensive search needs to be done to acquire more data about this kind of implementations.
+Nevertheless, based on the data we were able to gather, we selected the system presented by \textbf{Ipatov et al.\cite{ipatov_development_2019}} as a good example of this class.
+The system was organized as a Network-on-Chip (NoC) and relied heavily on the crossbar concept, i.e., inside every one of the M cores, every neuron

-\mypar{Early modern implementations} \parhl{Ipatov et al. (2019) \cite{ipatov_development_2019}} presented a NoC-based NMA that operated at real-time.
-Every PE within the NoC allowed for computing up to 512 neurons with a fan-in of 512 synapses.
-The authors used two Xilinx Kintex-7 devices, which allowed for the implementation of 128 PEs per device.
-This resulted in the maximum possible number of 131 thousand neurons and 67 million synapses on the platform.
-All of the above-mentioned data was put on the external DDR3 memory with a capacity of 128 Gb and a total bandwidth of 100 Gbps at 400 MHz.